 - KIPP University Prep on Facebook and Instagram

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about KIPP Texas—San Antonio.

-Facts About KIPP Texas—San Antonio
+Facts About KIPP Texas Public Schools

-On a recent tour of KIPP Poder Academy, we collected some stories that show the distinctive culture of KIPP Texas—San Antonio.
+On a 2019 tour of KIPP Poder Academy, we collected some stories that show the distinctive culture of KIPP Texas—San Antonio.
 The student ambassadors spoke about their morning advisory period, a time when students can talk about what is bothering them and get support from their fellow students.
 Perhaps a student had witnessed a traumatic event outside of school, and came to school feeling preoccupied; by talking it out in a circle with their peers, they can feel safe and soak up the love and concern from other students.
 These restorative practices help students be more aware of their emotions and get into a state where they are ready to learn.